 Sacramento, CA, June 2, 2015 - Sacramento County is wrapping up a multi-year process to update its Zoning Code and Design Guidelines.
-This final public review draft packaged together to form the new Development Code is now available on the Zoning Code Update webpage.
+This final public review draft packaged together to form the new Development Code is now available on the Zoning Code webpage.
 This draft shows changes from the October 2014 draft incorporating direction from the Board of Supervisors during public meetings between October 2014 and May 6, 2015.

 The new Development Code offers a more efficient development process.
 It also guides Sacramento County toward a future with more attractive commercial areas, a greater number of high quality buildings, walkable and safe neighborhoods, and increased use of drought-tolerant landscaping.